UHDanke/gd_docs/triggers/area.md

 If the scale value is negative, the object will be flipped around the respective axis.
 Due to a bug with Area Scale solid object hitboxes become thin when scaled with a negative value.
 Area Scale will not work if both X and Y scale are equal to 0.
-Objects can be scaled by 0 on one axis if the other axis is non-zero; To scale an object on both X and Y two Area Scale triggers are needed.
+Objects can be scaled by 0 on one axis if the other axis is non-zero; To scale an object on both X and Y to 0 two Area Scale triggers are needed.
 Area Scale is considered a scaling effect by Scale trigger's **Relative Scale** option.
 The degree of slopes can be changed using transform effects like object warping or Area Scale.
 Move effects (except Area Move and Area Rotate) are also scaled.